Winter Snow Cold

 Snow in Omaha public park.
 There are evergreens here.

-Compared to other States, we actually don’t get a large amount of annual snow.
+Compared to other States, we don’t get a large amount of annual snow.
 We will get at least one big snow storm each winter.
 Big, as in ten plus inches.
 If this happens after the ground is frozen and temps stay cold for the rest of winter, that snow will remain until March.
 Some times, it will snow big early, then melt.
 But then snow again in smaller amounts – two to three inches here, maybe five inches there.

 I won’t elaborate here about photography in snow.
 You know, it’s bright, it’s white.
 But if it is cold, know your gear and the limitations (if there are any) in extreme cold.
 These days, digital chips and prosumer lenses can present challenges.
 Many years ago, I shot with a 16mm film camera in fifty below zero and it was fine.
 “Did he just say fifty below?
 Fahrenheit?”